GussailRaat/EMNLP-19-IIM/README.md

 how to run file:

+For YouTube dataset:
-python trimodal_YouTube.py
+for trimodal-->> python trimodal_YouTube.py

 ========================

 --versions--

-python version 2.7
+python: 2.7

 keras: 2.2.2